Brisbane (Year 1)

 Early Morning Activities

 The children will use this time to review and practise basic skills in maths, handwriting, spelling and reading.
 They will also have the opportunity to play and learn outside in the Role Play shed.
 Over the term, there will also be several activities outside linked to our maths, English and Science work.
-They will also take part in Guided Reading sessions each week.
 On Friday’s session, the children will practise their weekly spellings through engaging activities and have a spelling quiz.

 English